 The Bottom Line

-Value Based Reimbursement – Are you prepared?
+Value-Based Reimbursement – Are you prepared?
 It is well worth the time and effort, and you may also consider a third party, such as a qualified consulting firm, to assist!

 Although there will be growing pains, moving to a value-based care system is an important step in improving patient care and provider profitability.
-Recent research has shown value-based care models are successful in the long run.
+Recent research has shown that value-based care models are successful in the long run.
 Providers can choose from several models depending on the level of risk they are willing to take.
 The higher the risk, the higher the potential rewards.